This may be hazardous, check the label

-Non-hazardous paint can be donated for reuse via a number of household civic amenity sites (XREF to waste services locator).
+Non-hazardous paint can be donated for reuse via a number of household civic amenity sites.
 To maximise opportunities for reuse, the unwanted paint should be brought to those civic amenity sites before it becomes out of date or hardened.

 Keep your paint in tip top condition...

 When opening lids, do so carefully to avoid damaging the can sealing ring, protect the paint from frost and extreme temperatures as these can damage the paint.
 To stop your paint from drying out - ensure the lid is on securely and tightly; tip the container upside down for a few seconds (this will help stop a skin forming on the paint); store the paint containers in an upright position

 If you have unwanted paint, which is still usable there are several ways you can dispose of it.
 Ask family and friends - it might be perfect for a painting project they have in mind.

 There are a growing number of paint reuse schemes operating in Ireland.
 You can find out more about paint reuse and locate where you can donate or purchase reused paint with the Paint Reuse Network (www.paintreuse.network).